Today In Music History

 Feb.
-25 in Music History: Stevie Wonder received Gershwin Prize
+25 in Music History: Stevie Wonder awarded the Gershwin Prize

 History Highlight:

-Today in 2009, at a ceremony at the White House, President Barack Obama honored Stevie Wonder, his musical hero, with America's highest award for pop music, the Library of Congress' Gershwin Prize.
-The president said the Motown legend had been the soundtrack to his youth and he doubted that his wife would have married him if he hadn't been a fan.
-Wonder's song 'Signed, Sealed, Delivered' had been the theme song during Obama's presidential campaign.
+Today in 2009, at a ceremony at the White House in Washington D.C., President Barack Obama honored Stevie Wonder, his musical hero, with America's highest award for pop music, the Library of Congress' Gershwin Prize.
+The president said the Motown legend had been the soundtrack to his youth, adding that he doubted his wife would have married him if he hadn't been a fan.
+Wonder's song, “Signed, Sealed, Delivered,” had been the theme song during Obama's presidential campaign.

 Also, Today In: